jfleduc/lili/README.md

 3. Install Varnish with `sudo apt-get install varnish`
 4. Configure Varnish to listen on port `80` instead of the default `6081` by editing `/lib/systemd/system/varnish.service`
 5. Make sure that Varnish is configured to use Apache as `backend default` on host `127.0.0.1` port `8080` in the configuration file `/etc/varnish/default.vcl`
-6. Restart Varnish with `systemctl daemon-reload` and `sudo systemctl restart varnish`
+6. Restart Varnish with `sudo systemctl daemon-reload` and `sudo systemctl restart varnish`

 ## Adding Categories